Typee-Language/Typee/development-framework.md

 - For downloading `Anaconda` according to your Operating System and your CPU architecture, just go there:
 [https://www.anaconda.com/download/](https://www.anaconda.com/download/) and
-ask for the installation of Python 3.6.
-This is mandatory to use our Typee project since this is the version of Python we are currently using for our developments.
+ask for the installation of the latestg version of Python.
 - For downloading `Miniconda` according to your Operating System and your CPU architecture, just go there:
 [https://conda.io/miniconda.html](https://conda.io/miniconda.html) and
-ask for the installation of Python 3.7.
-This is mandatory to use our Typee project since this is the version of Python we are currently using for our developments.
+ask for the installation of the latest version od Python.

 You will then be able to easily install Anaconda 3 on your machine either by running the installer or by processing the explained installation steps.